phzang/Codecademy-Projects/README.md

 # Codecademy-Projects
-# Place to store projects from Codecademy.com
+# Really old place to store projects from Codecademy.com